-Follow the simple steps to recover the data and re-configure the RAID
+Follow the Simple Steps to Recover Data and Re-Configure the RAID

 Avoid such configurations which may result in a faulty disk after Raid 5 disk failure.

-Checkthe RAID Card and Motherboard: Possibility is that the RAID Drives are not faulty.
+5. Check the RAID Card and Motherboard: Possibility is that the RAID Drives are not faulty.
 Instead, the fault is in RAID card or the motherboard.
 To rule out this probability, send the RAID card for the replacement to the manufacturer and check again.
-If the RAID card detects the drives, then RAID configuration is probably ok.
+If the RAID card detects the drives, then RAID configuration is probably OK.

-Deploy a Data Recovery software: Data recovery software recognizes the disk arrangement, partitions, parity and stripe values, etc. for a RAID configuration.
+7. Deploy a Data Recovery software: Stellar Data Recovery Technician software recognizes the disk arrangement, partitions, parity and stripe values, etc. for a RAID configuration.
 The software also repairs the corrupt data available in disk partitions and acts as a complete data recovery solution for RAID 5 disk failure recovery.

 When an organization is considering installing RAID 5 for data redundancy and performance, it should also connect a drive monitor to monitor the drives in the array.
 Though the manufacturer’s hard drive tool is available, it’s brand specific.
 Thus a monitoring software for Seagate drive will not monitor a Samsung drive and vice versa.
 However, such an issue can be resolved by installing a reliable Drive Monitoring Tool.